Van Gogh (and I really need to find out his real name, but I could not use it here anyway) let Barky out super early.

 Badger loves taking their pictures.

-Then it was home and back to the same old same old.
+Then it was home and back to the same old, same old.

-I've asked Cowboy to take me to a yard sale in the morning.
+I have asked Cowboy to take me to a yard sale in the morning.

-It'll break up some of the monotony.
+This will help break up the monotony.

 Life is pretty monotonous.

-She's not opened it yet, though.
+She has not opened it yet, though.

 I’m skirting around the newest school shooting.